dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 This result is as simple as we can hope for, and it depends on the right quantity, the animal's mass.
 Now let's use it to predict how an animal's jump height depend on this mass.

-Because the demanded energy and supplied energy are equal, and the demanded energy—the gravitational potential energy—is proportional to 𝑚ℎ, 𝑚ℎ ∝ 𝑚.
+Because the demanded energy and supplied energy are equal, and the demanded energy — the gravitational potential energy — is proportional to 𝑚ℎ, 𝑚ℎ ∝ 𝑚.

 (6.12)